minio/docs/source/reference/minio-mc/mc-event-remove.rst

 .. mc-cmd:: --event
    :optional:

-   The event type(s) specified when adding the event.
+   The event type(s) specified when the event was added.
    The entries **must** match the values used when adding the event.
    If no event matches the list of event types, the command returns a ``no notification configuration matched`` error.